temporalio/documentation/docs-src/go/chapter-durable-execution/non-deterministic-code-changes.md

 The most important thing to take away from the section is to make sure you have an application versioning plan whenever you are developing and maintaining a Temporal Application that will eventually deploy to a production environment.

-We cover versioning APIs and versioning strategies in other parts of the developer's guide, this chapter set the stage to understand why and how to approach those strategies.
+We cover versioning APIs and versioning strategies in other parts of the developer's guide, this chapter sets the stage to understand why and how to approach those strategies.

 <!--TODO ^ update with links to those places -->